aaaaabiang/aaaaabiang/README.md

 Full-Stack Developer · Unity | C# | Kinect SDK | Real-Time Systems | Motion Tracking | GitHub
 - Developed an interactive system to enhance climbing performance using real-time multi-modal feedback.
 Reduced climbing task completion time by 30% and enhance user experience through frequency-based guidance.
 - Developed modular components to manage gesture recognition, collision detection, and interactive audio feedback using C#.
 Integrated dynamic visualizations, sonifications and real-time adjustments in Unity.

+## Working experience
+### Corite AB - Stockholm, Sweden
+02/2025- 05/2025
+Intern · Aflow - AI tool for automating music artists’ workflow | JavaScript | Python
+- Analyzed user behavior data to support product iteration roadmap and define core user needs and features.
+- Designed and implemented key retention flows via Iterable API, achieving 50% email click rate, 10% conversion, and 0% unsubscribe.
+- Integrated 3 new data sources to automate music session generation, reducing manual workload by 70%.
+Created test use cases and QA protocols to ensure smooth and high-quality feature roll-out.

+### Baidu (China) Co., Ltd - Shanghai, China
+07/2021- 06/2024
+Product Manager · AI Speech Product Commercialization | Won the "Pioneering Elite Award"
+- Analyzed customer behavior data to optimize pricing and go-to-market strategies.
+Drove high-speed growth with an annual revenue increase exceeding 50%.
+Led cross-functional teams with sales, marketing, operations, UI/UX, SDE, QA and AE.
+- Improved the recognition accuracy of ASR product by 10% and enhanced readability by 100%.
+Delivered engaging prototypes and interfaces, improving new customer acquisition by 50% and customer satisfaction by 40%.
+- Leveraging competitive analysis and user feedback to identify market opportunities, successfully launched 5+ key features of the TTS product which resulted in positioning the Leaders Quadrant in IDC’s report of Chinese AI market 2023.

 ## Connect with Me